gethomepage/homepage/README.md

 Configuration is done in the /config directory using .yaml files.
 Refer to each config for the specific configuration options.

+You may also check [the wiki](https://github.com/benphelps/homepage/wiki) for detailed configuration instructions, examples and more.

 ## Development